 Give each trio a ruler or measuring tape.

 Say: Measure the foot of someone in your group.
 Now measure the arm of someone in your group.
 Next, find a chair, and measure how high it is.
 Now measure the length of one of the walls in our meeting area.
 Lastly, measure the height of one of the walls in our meeting area.

 Some of you couldn’t measure the wall because you weren’t tall enough.
 Now measure the height of our church building.
-OK, then measure the distance from here to the star in the universe that’s the farthest away.
+Okay, then measure the distance from here to the star in the universe that’s the farthest away.
 That’s right, you can’t do it because for you the distance to that star is immeasurable.
 We can’t measure it.
 That’s what the Bible verse says about what God’s power can do for us.
 It’s so big and wonderful we can’t measure it.
 But we know it’s there because God told us he’s powerful, and God’s power is shown in raising Jesus from the dead.
 That power can help you every day in school, with your friends, at home, with any hard things in your life.